Anish-Sethi-12122/py-dbms-cli/README.md

 **PY DBMS** is a Python-based database client designed for developers who love the terminal but hate the clutter.

-It is a **modern, secure, lightweight, all-in-one DBMS CLI** built on top of `mysql.connector`, powered by the `rich` UI library, and secured using `pwinput`.
+It is a **modern, secure, lightweight, all-in-one DBMS CLI** built with a modular architecture.
+It transforms raw SQL output into **clean, readable tables** via the `rich` UI library, while ensuring security through masked `pwinput` prompts.

-It transforms raw SQL output into **clean, readable tables**, while providing a structured and predictable runtime experience.

 > PS: Yes, this *is* better than MySQL CLI 😉

 ---

-## ✨ What’s New in v2.5.0
+## ✨ What’s New in v3.0.0
-> **v2.5.0** is a stable release built on the v2.x architecture, focused on configurability, UX clarity, and runtime control.
+> **v3.0.0** is a major experimental release focusing on internal architecture modernization and long-term extensibility.

-### 🔧 Session-Level Configuration (NEW)
+### 🏗️ Modular DB Connector Architecture (NEW)
-A **non-persistent configuration layer** that allows runtime behavior changes without modifying `config.json`.

-- Inspect active session settings using `.session-config`
-- Modify session behavior using `.session-config set <key> <value>`
-- Reset session settings using `.session-config reset <key>`
-- Session configuration resets automatically on every new run

-This ensures a **clean startup state** while enabling flexible experimentation.
+We have decoupled the connection logic from the CLI core.
+This allows for:
+- **Future Multi-Engine Support:** Ready-to-implement connectors for PostgreSQL, SQLite, etc.
+- **Common Interface:** Standardized execution logic across different database types.

+### 📤 Pluggable Query Export System
+A new foundation for data portability:
+- **Dedicated Export Manager:** Centralized handling of output formats.
+- **CSV Support:** Initial implementation of direct-to-CSV exporting.
+- **Non-Fatal Resilience:** Export failures or missing directories no longer crash your active SQL session.

+### 🧱 Internal Result Abstraction
+Introduced a structured result model that separates query execution from representation.
+This is the cornerstone for upcoming features like JSON exports and unified theming.

 ---

-### 🔍 Inline Query Output Control
-- Added the `--expand` helper flag for **per-query column expansion**
-- Designed to be explicit and non-invasive
-- Does not mutate session or persistent configuration

----

-### 🧭 Improved CLI Discoverability
-- `.help` output now clearly separates:
-  - Meta commands
-  - Helper flags
-- Refined help table layout for readability and future extensibility

----

-### 🛡 Configuration Reliability Improvements
-Strict separation between:
-- Persistent configuration (`config.json`)
-- Session-level configuration
-- Query-level overrides

-Includes hardened validation and automatic recovery from invalid or corrupted values.

----

-### 🎨 UI & UX Refinements
-- Unified visual theming across panels, tables, and help output
-- Improved consistency while maintaining minimalism

----

 # 🚀 Features

 ## 🎨 Visual & UI
-- **Rich Terminal Interface:** Colorful, formatted output using `rich`
+- **Rich Terminal Interface:** High-fidelity, colorful output using `rich`.
-- **Clean Tables:** SQL results rendered in readable grid layouts
+- **Clean Tables:** SQL results rendered in structured, readable grid layouts.
-- **Unified Theming:** Consistent visuals across commands and output
-- **Minimal & Focused UI:** Designed for long-running CLI sessions
+- **Typewriter Status:** Aesthetic, real-time status updates for a premium CLI feel.

 ## 🛠 Functional
+- **Modular Design:** Built to scale beyond MySQL into a universal database tool.
-- **Smart SQL Parsing:** Supports multi-line queries (terminated by `;`)
+- **Smart SQL Parsing:** Supports multi-line queries (terminated by `;`).
-- **Meta Commands:** Built-in helpers like `.tables`, `.schema`, `.help`, `.version`
+- **Meta Commands:** Dot-helpers like `.tables`, `.schema`, `.export <format>`, and `.config`.
-- **Query Semantics:** Execution status (success / warning / error) with timing
-- **Robust Error Handling:** Graceful MySQL error handling without crashing sessions
-- **Configuration Layers:**
+- **Configuration Layers:** - **Persistent:** `config.json` for long-term preferences.
-  - Persistent (`config.json`)
-  - Session-level (`.session-config`)
+  - **Session-level:** `.session-config` for runtime experimentation.
-  - Query-level flags (`--expand`, etc.)
+  - **Query-level:** Inline flags like `--expand`.

 ## 🛡 Security
-- **Masked Input:** Passwords hidden using `pwinput`
+- **Masked Input:** Credentials are never echoed to the screen.
-- **Localhost-first:** Optimized for local development environments
+- **Zero-Persistence Policy:** Sensitive passwords are never saved in config files.

 ---